DBauer15/stage/README.md

 [![Linux](https://github.com/DBauer15/stage/actions/workflows/linux.yml/badge.svg)](https://github.com/DBauer15/stage/actions/workflows/linux.yml)
 [![MacOS](https://github.com/DBauer15/stage/actions/workflows/macos.yml/badge.svg)](https://github.com/DBauer15/stage/actions/workflows/macos.yml)

-Stage is a tool that lets you load various 3D scene and object formats into a uniform format that is easy to use and integrate in your renderer or game engine.
+Stage is a tool that lets you load various 3D scene and object formats into a uniform representation that is easy to use and integrate into your renderer, ray tracing application or game engine.

 ## What's on the Stage?
 After loading a scene or 3D object with Stage, you can access things like vertex data, materials, or lights from a single `Scene` object.

-### The `Scene`
-A scene is what you'll get when you first load a file.
-It contains all the data needed for your application:

-* An optional `Camera` if the scene defines one
-* List of `Object`, 3D objects defined by the scene
-* List of `ObjectInstance`, all the instances of `Object`s
-* List of `Lights`, lighting data
-* List of `Material`, implementation of the [OpenPBR](https://github.com/AcademySoftwareFoundation/OpenPBR) material type
-* List of `Image`, a collection of image data like texture and environment maps

-### The `Object`, `Geometry`, and `AlignedVertex`
-An `Object` represents a single 3D entity in a scene.
-It can be made up of several `Geometry` instances which, combined, represent the whole object.

-A `Geometry` is the smallest building block in the scene and contains a list of `indices` and a list of `AlignedVertex` instances.
-The indices index into the list of vertex data.

-An `AlignedVertex` represents a single vertex entry and contains `position`, `normal`, `uv`, and `material_id`.
-The `material_id` can be used to locate the `Material` that is associated with this vertex.

-### The `ObjectInstance`
-This type represents instances of an `Object` that is placed in the scene and contains an `object_id` and a `world_to_instance` transformation matrix.

-### The `Light`
-Stage uses a single type to represent all lights in the scene.
-The `Light` contains `L`, `from`, `to`, a `radius`, optional `map_texid`, and `type`.

-The `type` defines what type of light it is and the other fields are interpreted accordingly.
-For example if `type` is `STAGE_DISTANT_LIGHT`, the difference between its `from` and `to` defines the light direction.

-Some lights use textures, like environment maps.
-The texture is referenced by `map_texid` which indexes into the list of `Image` in the `Scene`.

-### The `Material`
-Material information is parsed from different file and material types into a common material defeinition.
-The `Material` type is modeled closely after the [OpenPBR](https://github.com/AcademySoftwareFoundation/OpenPBR) standard.

-### The `Image`
-Images can be anything from environment maps, to visibility masks.
-The `Image` type exposes the raw image data as a `uint8_t*` pointer and provides access to `width`, `height`, and number of `channels` of the images.
-Additionally, the `is_hdr` flag indicates if the image is loaded as HDR or LDR.
+Both C and C++ APIs are included.

 ## Example Usage
 The following examples shows how to load a scene file and print the number of objects and instances in it.